onaio/fhir-web/docs/env.md

   - **Optional**(`ONE_TO_ONE, ONE_TO_MANY`)
   - default: `ONE_TO_MANY`

-- **REACT_APP_AUTHN_STRATEGY**
+- **REACT_APP_AUTHZ_STRATEGY**
-  - defines which authentication strategy to use.
+  - defines which authorization strategy to use.
 This affects how roles and permissions fetched from the Authorization server are parsed and used in the web app.Currently only keycloak is supported which means Role based acces will only work when using keycloak as the IAM server.
   - **Required**(`keycloak`).
   - default: `keycloak`